Lenijas/pruebas-git/test-toc.md

   - index.js: Initializations for main view.
   - myReservations.js: Initializations for user reservations view.
   - myReviews.js: Initializations for user reviews view.
-  - organizationReservations: Initializations for user organization reservations view.
+  - organizationReservations.js: Initializations for user organization
+   reservations view.
-  - organizationRestaurants: Initializations for user organization restaurants view.
+  - organizationRestaurants.js: Initializations for user organization
+   restaurants view.
-  - organizationReviews: Initializations for user organization reviews view.
+  - organizationReviews.js: Initializations for user organization
+   reviews view.
   - RestaurantAPI.js: Module that contains wraps to the tourguide application.
   It also provides some functions to simplify the responses.